FelixDeLeon11/Cartoon-Locator/README.md

 Completed Functionality:

 - [x] User is welcomed to a list of the most popular cartoons in the US in decreasing popularity.
-- [ ] Option to view which shows initially aired in different ranges of years.
+- [ ] Option to view which shows initially aired in different ranges of years in navigation drawer.
 - [ ] Shows can be clicked and a detailed view of the show will be presented with options for where the show can be watched.
 - [x] Users can search for a specific show.
 - [x] Snap to the first item in RecyclerView lists.
-- [ ] Add transitions.
+- [x] Add transitions, bounce effect on lists.
 - [x] Functionality to add more pages of shows when scrolling to the end of the RecyclerView.

 ## Video Walkthrough